-The Hills Dental Spa is proud to offer our patients painless dentistry options.
-Advances in technology and sedation dentistry have made many aspects of dentistry virtually pain free.
+The Hills Dental Spa is proud to offer our Austin patients painless dentistry options.
+Advances in dental technology and sedation dentistry have made many aspects of modern dentistry virtually pain-free.
 For example, our dental hygienists use a ProphyJet to aid in cleaning teeth.
 The ProphyJet helps to reduce the amount of annoying scraping on your teeth that you may not enjoy.
 This technique makes dental cleanings more thorough than the old-fashioned methods.
 It also allows our patients to be more comfortable during their dental cleaning.

 If you’re not lucky enough to catch a cavity early and the decay in your tooth is too large for this new type of filling, fear not.
 The Comfort Control Computerized Syringe makes your shots pain-free.
 You won’t feel the needle!

-There are a variety of sedation dentistry options available to help you with total comfort while your dental treatment is being completed.
+There are a variety of sedation dentistry options available to help you with total comfort while your dental treatment is being completed at our Austin office.
 Nitrous Oxide is an inexpensive option that can help you feel totally relaxed during an appointment.
 Many people think of this as “laughing gas,” and the big benefit is that you are completely safe to drive yourself home after use of Nitrous Oxide, with no side-affects.

 Some people experience deep anxiety when even thinking about going to the dentist, much less walking in and actually having a procedure done.
 This type of anxiety can keep a patient from coming in for their regular exams and cleanings, which is where we spot problems such as decay early when they are easy to address.
 Or it can keep the person from having a restoration that involves their overall oral health.